-(g) The certificate of authorization may be renewed in accordance with board rule upon payment of the required renewal fee.
+(g) The certificate of authorization may be renewed or reinstated in accordance with board rule and upon payment of the required fees.

 (h) Every holder of a certificate of authorization has a duty to notify the board promptly of any change in information previously submitted to the board in an application for a certificate of authorization.